davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

-It is not safe for one function that uses a global register variable to call another such function ``foo`` by way of a third function ``lose`` that is compiled without knowledge of this variable (i.e. in a different source file in which the variable isnt declared).
+It is not safe for one function that uses a global register variable to call another such function ``foo`` by way of a third function ``lose`` that is compiled without knowledge of this variable (i.e. in a different source file in which the variable isn't declared).
 This is because ``lose`` might save the register and put some other value there.
-For example, you cant expect a global register variable to be available in the comparison-function that you pass to ``qsort``, since ``qsort`` might have put something else in that register.
+For example, you can't expect a global register variable to be available in the comparison-function that you pass to ``qsort``, since ``qsort`` might have put something else in that register.
 (If you are prepared to recompile ``qsort`` with the same global register variable, you can